-Mr Modi fought his campaign on his record as chief minister of the economically successful state of Gujerat, promising to revitalise India's flagging economy.
+Mr Modi fought his campaign on his record as chief minister of the economically successful state of Gujarat, promising to revitalise India's flagging economy.

 But his time as chief minister of Gujarat was overshadowed by accusations that he did too little to stop the religious riots in 2001 which saw more than 1,000 people, mainly Muslims, killed.

-India has a burgeoning, multilingual media industry, with broadcast, print and digital media experiencing tremendous growth in the last few years.
+India has a burgeoning media industry, with broadcast, print and digital media experiencing tremendous growth.

-There are over 150 million TV households, using either direct-to-home satellite or cable TV.
-Music-based FM radio stations are plentiful but only public All India Radio can produce news programming, reaching 99% of the population.
+There are more than 180 million TV households, many of them using satellite or cable.
+FM radio stations are plentiful but only public All India Radio can produce news.

 Some key dates in India's history: